HARPS3 Scheduling

 Targets of opportunity

-Entry of targets after the start of the semester will not be possible in 2026B.
+Entry of targets after the start of the semester is not currently possible.

 In Phase 2, in addition to the above scheduling modes observers should be able to request additional constraints.
-Below we list those ones that we hope to implement for 2026B.
+Below we list those ones currently implemented.

-5. That a target is not observed unless the Sun is a given distance below the horizon.
+5. the Sun is a given distance below the horizon.

 Observation length